 C++ multiset rbegin

-C++ multiset rbegin function is used to return a reverse iterator referring to the last element of the multiset container.
+The C++ multiset rbegin method is employed to retrieve a reverse iterator pointing to the final element of the multiset data structure.

 Syntax